Back to DWU AI Articles

 Risks:

-• Integration Execution: Fleet consolidation, loyalty program migration, culture alignment delays could impede synergy realization.
+• Integration Execution: Fleet consolidation, loyalty program migration, culture alignment delays could impede synergy achievement.

 • Competitive Threats: Delta/United Hawaii expansion, Southwest's ultra-low-cost competition in West Coast markets, new entrants (e.g., ultra-premium carriers) could compress margins.